TiaSirio/Cote-Hwloop/README.md

-HIL Simulation using as basis the "Orbital Edge Computing ASPLOS 2020 Artifact Software"
+# Hardware-In-The-Loop Simulation of Nano-satellite Constellations 🛰️

+## Overview 🌐

+Nano-satellites are a space milestone, offering advanced tech in a compact and cost-effective form.
+Deployed in constellations, these nano-satellites undergo crucial testing phases to reduce mission's cost.
+Mainstream space simulators fall short in accurately testing nano-satellites due to a lack of real energy consumption data.
+To address this, I develop a Hardware-In-the-Loop (HIL) simulation, connecting a physical nano-satellite in real-time.
+The system is scalable, configurable by users, simulating radiation-induced errors and managing up to nearly 700 physical nano-satellites concurrently, reducing the execution time by 88%.<\br>
+I develop this system during my master thesis.

+## System 🖥️

-This software artifact simulates orbital nanosatellites constellations, using as data for the simulation, data coming from a real satellite.
+This software artifact simulates orbital nanosatellites constellations, using as data for the simulation, data coming from a real satellite.<\br>
+I used a server to run the simulation and the CubeSatSim as nano-satellite to retrieve the data I need.

 **Current version**: 1.0.0